cmd tasks

 Shell like features

-It is important to understand that cmd tasks are executed without a shell (to maximise portability).
+It is important to understand that cmd tasks are executed without a shell (to maximize portability).
 However some shell like features are still available including basic parameter expansion and pattern matching.
 Quotes and escapes are also generally interpreted as one would expect in a shell.

 Referencing environment variables